 component of all living organisms.
 Dairy products, meat, and fish are

-particularly rich sources of phosphorus.
+particularly rich sources.
 Phosphorus is also a component of

 many polyphosphate food additives, and is present in most soft drinks as